GSA/fpki-guides/pages/fpki_certificate_policies.md

 ### What is a Certificate Policy?

-The certificate policy[^1] specifies the the security requirement, issuance procedure and protection of the private key associated with a certificate.
+The certificate policy[^n] specifies the the security requirement, issuance procedure and protection of the private key associated with a certificate.
 Certificate policies are identified in a certificate by including one or more Object Identifiers (OIDs).

 >A Certificate Policy (CP) is defined in the Internet X.509 Public Key Infrastructure Certificate Policy and Certification Practices Framework as "a named set of rules that indicates the applicability of a certificate to a particular community and/or class of application with common security requirements".